Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 It is worth noting that while eToro prioritizes security, there have been reports of an alleged data leak highlighted in December 2024, which might have impacted investor data and instances of individual accounts being compromised through phishing or credential exposure.

-They also promise a wide variety of cryptocurrencies to choose from.
+They also promise a decent variety of cryptocurrencies to choose from.
 This is true - as I’ve mentioned earlier, eToro has a relatively broad selection of directly tradable cryptocurrencies, alongside its traditional offerings like stocks and ETFs.

 At the time of writing, eToro supports more than 100 cryptocurrencies, including BTC, ETH, DOGE, and AAVE.
 While it's not the most extensive option, this is far better when compared to other large, traditional "multi-asset" brokerage firms like Robinhood.